Introduction

 Brands in LATAM

-We designed and carried out a survey to understand and dig deeper into the specific needs and priorities for the Latin brands to expand internationally, and map a user journey.
+We designed and carried out a survey to understand the needs and priorities for Latin brands to expand internationally, and map a user journey.

-We had 61 brands from across seven countries in Central and South America, and five product categories: fashion, coffee, home decor, healthy foods, and jewelry.
+We had 61 brands from across seven countries in Central and South America, and 5 product categories: fashion, coffee, home decor, healthy foods, and jewelry.

 Brand Survey Highlights: